Mitrarnab/scoreKeeper/README.md

 # scoreKeeper
-this is a practice file of javascript, for an application of score keeper
+This is a practice file of javascript, for an application of score keeper